HuiSeopKwak/cloneA-2023/README.md

-# Clone coding 2023
+# KaKaoTalk clone coding 2023

-one more test
+This project is a clone of the KakaoTalk website built entirely with HTML and CSS.